Virtual Boy: Legacy

 In February 2016, Tatsumi Kimishima stated that Nintendo was "looking into" virtual reality but also explained that it would take more time and effort for them to assess the technology, and in a February 2017 interview with Nikkei, he stated that the company was "studying" VR, and would add it to the Nintendo Switch once it is figured out how users can play for long durations without any issues.
 Nintendo introduced a VR accessory for the Switch as part of Labo, a line of player-assembled cardboard toys leveraging the console's hardware and Joy-Con controllers.
-In this case, the console is used as a head-mounted display for the headset.
+In this case, the console's screen is viewed through goggles containing stereoscopic lenses.

 Hobbyists adapted Virtual Boy to other displays.
-Emulation enabled modern stereoscopic goggles such as Google Cardboard and Samsung Gear VR in 2016 and Oculus Rift in 2018.
+Emulation enabled modern stereoscopic goggles such as Google Cardboard, Samsung Gear VR and Oculus Rift in 2016.
 In 2018, hobbyist Furrtek released a board that replaces the display circuitry, allowing the Virtual Boy to be played on a VGA monitor or television set.
+On February 25, 2024, a homebrew Virtual Boy emulator for the Nintendo 3DS was released, named "Red Viper", which made it possible to play the Virtual Boy library using stereoscopic 3D.

-Nintendo has referenced the Virtual Boy in other games, such as Tomodachi Life—where a trailer for the life simulation game included a scene of several Mii characters worshipping the Virtual Boy.
+Nintendo has referenced the Virtual Boy in other games, such as Tomodachi Life—where a trailer for the life simulation game includes a scene of several Mii characters humorously worshipping the Virtual Boy.
 In Luigi's Mansion 3, Luigi uses a device by Professor E. Gadd known as the "Virtual Boo" to access maps and other information in-game (succeeding the use of devices referencing the Game Boy Color and first-generation Nintendo DS in previous installments).
-Its menus use a red and black color scheme, while E. Gadd optimistically boasts that the device would "fly off the shelves".
+Its menus use a red and black color scheme, with E. Gadd optimistically boasting that the device would "fly off the shelves".
+As of 2024, Virtual Boy merchandise is sold at the Nintendo Museum in Kyoto, Japan.

+On September 12, 2025, Nintendo announced that it would be re-releasing Virtual Boy games through the Nintendo Classics service, available to subscribers of the Nintendo Switch Online + Expansion Pack service for the Nintendo Switch and Nintendo Switch 2.
+Playing these games will require an enclosure that the Switch console is inserted into: either cardboard goggles not unlike the previous Labo kits, or alternatively an accessory based on the design of the Virtual Boy hardware.
+The first games are planned to launch on February 17, 2026, with 15 games planned to be added to the service over time (only 14 in non-Japanese regions).